 Anna Chaplaincy is named after the faithful older widow in Luke’s gospel story of Simeon and Anna.
-The approach is now central to a national initiative from The Bible Reading Fellowship, (BRF) called The Gift of Years — ‘resourcing the spiritual journey of older people.
+The approach is now central to a national initiative from Bible Reading Fellowship, (BRF) which advocates way of supporting older people emotionally and spiritually.

 Chaplaincy to Older People began here in Alton, in 2010. as a way of drawing alongside people of strong, little or no faith.

-The first Anna Chaplain, former broadcaster and Licensed Lay Minister Debbie Thrower, now works for BRF as Team Leader of The Gift of Years.
-She also remains a part-time Anna Chaplain here in Alton.
+The first Anna Chaplain, former broadcaster and Licensed Lay Minister Debbie Thrower, now works for BRF as Team Leader for Anna Chaplaincy.
+She also remains involved in Anna Chaplaincy and ministry here in Alton.

-There is now a growing ‘network’ of such chaplains and others responsible for ministry among older people in different parts of the country, thanks to Anna Chaplaincy lying at the heart of The Bible Reading Fellowship (BRF) whose vision is to resource the spiritual journey of older people.
+There is now a growing ‘network’ of such chaplains and others responsible for ministry among older people in different parts of the country, thanks to Anna Chaplaincy lying at the heart of The Bible Reading Fellowship, whose vision is to resource the spiritual journey of older people.

-A feature of the work here in Alton, for example, has been its links with many of the town’s clubs, the advocacy role in the wider media, as well as the way the ministry extends to people facing challenges in their own homes and communities, as well as to those in residential care.
+A feature of the work here in Alton has been its links with many of the town’s clubs, the advocacy role in the wider media, as well as the way the ministry extends to people facing challenges in their own homes and communities, as well as to those in residential care.

 Our town remains an important test bed for good practice in other parts of the country.